 Dr. Bryan Pinkall

-Dr. Bryan Pinkall is an Associate Professor of Music at Kansas State University, teaching Private Voice Lessons and Italian Diction.
-Dr. Pinkall is a Grammy-winning soloist and chorister with the Kansas City Chorale, recipients of the 2013 & 2016 Grammy Award for Best Choral Performance and 2013 Grammy Award for Best Engineered Album, Classical.
+Dr. Bryan Pinkall serves the Director of the School of Music, Theatre, and Dance and is an Associate Professor of Music at Kansas State University.
+Dr. Pinkall is a Grammy and Emmy award-winning musician.
+He is a soloist and chorister with the Kansas City Chorale, whose albums have received 5 Grammy Awards and 9 nominations since 2013.
 He has worked in production management for events such as the the Emmy-winning 2014 Olympic Winter Games Opening Ceremony in Sochi, Russia, the 2016 Olympic Games Opening Ceremony in Rio de Janeiro, Brazil, and the World Meeting of Families Papal Mass in Philadelphia.

 Dr. Pinkall was a Kauffman Scholar at the University of Missouri Kansas City (DMA), an Ellen Battell Stoeckel Fellow at Yale University, and attended Kansas State University (MM Voice & Choral Conducting, BA Voice).
 He was named Distinguished Kansan of the Year in Performing Arts in 2014 by the Topeka Capital Journal and was a National Quarterfinalist for the Grammy Music Educator Award in 2018.